SmallJosePhD/smalljosephd.github.io/_publications/2025-nonlinear-SE-growth-nexus.md

 ---
-title: '<a href="/publication/2025-nonlinear-SE-growth-nexus-malaysia" style="text-decoration:none;">Investigating the  effect  of  the  shadow  economy  on Malaysia’seconomic growth: Insight from a nonlinear perspective</a>'
+title: '<a href="/publication/2025-nonlinear-SE-growth-nexus-malaysia" style="text-decoration:none;">Investigating the  effect  of  the  shadow  economy  on Malaysia’s economic growth: Insight from a nonlinear perspective</a>'
 collection: publications
 permalink: /publication/2025-nonlinear-SE-growth-nexus-malaysia
 date: 2025-1-30